isaacyakl/brandojs/src/readme/installation-usage.md

 ### ℹ️ Preload Images

-> Be sure to [preload any images](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) used as backgrounds before creating the background rotator or your end user may see partially loaded background images.
+> Be sure to [preload any images](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) used as backgrounds before creating the background changer or your end user may see partially loaded background images.
 There are [a few ways to do this](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload).
 For example, you could add preload `<link>` tags in the `<head>` of your document:
 >
 > ```html
 > <link rel="preload" href="some-image-used-as-a-background1.jpg" as="image" />